robocorp/example-web-store-work-items/README.md

 When running in **Control Room**, the work items will be automatically managed and passed between steps in the process.
 However, when running locally, the work items can be simulated using folder structure and JSON files.

 ## VsCode
-[Robocorp VsCode extensions](https://robocorp.com/docs/developer-tools/visual-studio-code/overview) has a built-in support making the use and testing of work items simpler.
+[Robocorp VsCode extensions](https://robocorp.com/docs/developer-tools/visual-studio-code/overview) has built-in support making the use and testing of work items more straightforward.

-> Note: This require use of [rpaframework v11.3.0](https://rpaframework.org/releasenotes.html) or later in your robot.
+> Note: This requires the use of [rpaframework v11.3.0](https://rpaframework.org/releasenotes.html) or later in your robot.

-Using VsCode you should only need [this guide](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features#using-work-items)
+Using VsCode, you should only need [this guide](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features#using-work-items)

 ## Robocorp Lab and RCC from CLI

-As each task in the robot expects different work item input we need a way to control this.
+As each task in the robot expects different work item input, we need a way to control this.

-This example includes two example test inputs one for each tasks in the process:
+This example includes two example test inputs, one for each task in the process:
 - For task `Split orders file`:
   - `./devdata/work-items-in/split-orders-file-test-input/work-items.json`
 - For task `Load and Process All Orders`:
   - `./devdata/work-items-in/process-orders-test-from-outputs/work-items.json`

 The `RPA.Robocorp.WorkItems` library can be controlled with specific environment variables to control the input and output sources.
-In this example under `./devdata` you can find 3 different JSON files that demonstrate the selection:
+In this example under `./devdata` you can find three different JSON files that demonstrate the selection:
 - [`env.json`](./devdata/env.json): This is used as default by Robocorp Lab and RCC command-line and points to the input for task `Split orders file`
 - [`env-process-orders.json`](./devdata/env-process-orders.json): Points to the input for task `Load and Process All Orders`
 - [`env-split-orders.json`](./devdata/env-split-orders.json): Points to the input for task `Split orders file`

-To control the used environment file in the command-line or Robocorp Lab Terminal you can run following commands:
+To control the used environment file in the command-line or Robocorp Lab Terminal you can run the following commands:
 - Run `Split orders file` with test input:
   - `rcc task run -t "Split orders file" -e .\devdata\env-split-orders.json`
 - Run `Load and Process All Orders` with test input: